-Astro includes an opinionated folder layout for your project.
-Every Astro project must include these directories and files:
+Astro leverages an opinionated folder layout for your project.
+Every Astro project root should include the following directories and files:

-src/*- Your project source code (components, pages, etc.)
+src/*- Your project source code (components, pages, styles, etc.)

 package.json- A project manifest.

 Example Project TreeSection titled Example Project Tree

 A common project directory might look like this:

 ├── src/ │ ├── components/ │ │ ├── Header.astro │ │ └-─ Button.jsx │ ├── layouts/ │ │ └-─ PostLayout.astro │ └── pages/ │ │ ├── posts/ │ │ │ ├── post1.md │ │ │ ├── post2.md │ │ │ └── post3.md │ │ └── index.astro │ └── styles/ │ └-─ global.css ├── public/ │ ├── robots.txt │ ├── favicon.svg │ └-─ social-image.png ├── astro.config.mjs └── package.json

 The src folder is where most of your project source code lives.
 This includes: